 After moving house sixteen times, I’ve learned to adapt my gardens to all sorts of spaces – large and small.
-In this post, I’m sharing a list of plants I’ve found to grow well in containers plus the depth of soil they need.
+This is a handy list of plants I’ve found to grow well in containers plus the depth of soil they need.

-If you have difficult soil like sand, clay or rocks; limited space or funds, then I suggest you try growing at least some of your food in containers – they offer loads of benefits.
+If you have difficult soil like sand, clay or rocks; limited space or funds, then I suggest you try growing at least some of your food in containers.
+Pots offer loads of benefits.

 “Growing your own veggies is the first step to self-sufficiency.” – Clive Blazey, The Diggers Club

 In Fast Food!
 DIY Instant Veggie Garden: Part 1, I shared a quick way to grow in recycled polystyrene (Styrofoam) boxes.

 I must confess I discovered just how productive these small space gardens could be, by accident …

 Next thing, it was time to make dinner and I decided my little seedlings would have to wait till the next day to be planted!
 In our hot climate, I knew they’d fry outside so I gave them a little extra water and looking for a cool solution, popped them in the fridge to keep them fresh!
 I figured we keep veggies fresh in the fridge so why not seedlings?

 It might have saved my plant babies, but you know what they say about “out of sight – out of mind”! … Next day, they were totally forgotten because they weren’t visible!
 By the third day I wondered what was in the newspaper in the fridge and unwrapped them, feeling a pang of guilt for my poor little seedlings still waiting for their new home.
 So out I went to find a place to put them in my garden.